cj0x39e/retrying-dynamic-import/README.md

 When using "dynamic import", we can't get the module again if the import fails.
 Therefore, I wrote this library to attempt to solve the issue.

+### What does it resolve?

+1. If the code 'import('a.js')' fails when loaded.
+When loading it again, this lib will retry.
+The default behaviour will fail again directly.

+2. If the user does not have internet access, it will fail immediately and will not proceed to execute the import function.

+3. This library will attempt to reload any CSS files that have failed to load.

+If a.js dependencies b.js and b.js is a 'static import module', the loading of a.js will fail if b.js fails to load.
+Unfortunately, it cannot be fixed.

 ### How to use

 Add “vite-plugin-retrying-dynamic-import” to Vite configuration.